-1. Guidance for all staff, directors, governors, students, pupils and volunteers 3

-2. Good practice in adult behaviour in schools 3

-3. Responding to a child's emotional or physical needs 4

-4. Responding to problematic behaviour 5

-5. Engaging Families 6
+1. Guidance for all staff, trustees, governors, and volunteers 3 2.
+Good practice in adult behaviour in schools 3 3.
+Responding to a child's emotional or physical needs 4 4.
+Responding to problematic behaviour 5 5.
+Engaging Families 6 6.
+Equality and Diversity 6

-6. Managing allegations 6

-7. Equality and Diversity 6

-1. Guidance for all staff, directors, governors, students, pupils and volunteers
+1. Guidance for all staff, trustees, governors, and volunteers

-- 1.1 The Ebor Academy Trust places a high priority on ensuring that child protection procedures are in place.
+- 1.1 Ebor Academy Trust places a high priority on ensuring that child protection procedures are in place.
 We undertake Disclosure and Barring Service (DBS) checks and make our recruitment processes robust so that children are safeguarded and feel safe in the academies within the Trust. - 1.2 We also endeavour to ensure that adults and apprentices who work with children also feel safe, without fear of being subject to allegation.
 This document provides advice and guidance for all staff, governors, students and volunteers in a number of important areas which they should follow so that they can carry out their role in a safe and supportive environment. - 1.3 Where the term "adult" is used in this document it should also be read to include an apprentice or volunteer under the age of 18.
 It therefore includes all staff, volunteers, agency staff or any other person visiting the school who is in school alongside the children.
 That said, it should be appreciated that some apprentices or volunteers in a school may occasionally be under the age of 18 themselves.
-In such cases, this policy applies equally to them as children. - 1.4 It is extremely important that staff raise safeguarding concerns with the Executive Headteacher/Head of School, or a member of the safeguarding team in each academy, as soon as possible.
+In such cases, this policy applies equally to them as children. - 1.4 It is extremely important that staff raise safeguarding concerns with the Designated Safeguarding Lead.
+If, for some reason, the Designated Safeguarding Lead is unavailable then they must contact a member of the safeguarding team in each academy, as soon as possible.
 This is particularly important if another adult is seen acting in a way that could give rise to an allegation of physical or emotional harm.
-Do not ignore this situation. - 1.5 The privacy of staff, governors, students, volunteers and children should be respected at all times and photographs of them must not be published without their permission, including posting on social media websites, the internet or via a mobile phone. - 1.6 All adults working in the school in any capacity should protect all personal social media sites and pages, using the highest level of protection. - 1.7 Confidential discussions about children, staff, governors, students and volunteers should not be discussed/repeated in school and outside of school.
-Disciplinary procedures may be implemented if this is found to have happened. - 1.8 Cameras should not be used in school by any member of staff, volunteer, student or governor, unless agreed and with the permission of the class teacher.
+Do not ignore this situation. - 1.5 The privacy of staff, governors, students, volunteers and children should be respected at all times and photographs of them must not be published without their permission, including posting on social media websites, the internet or via a mobile phone. - 1.6 All adults working in the school in any capacity should protect all personal social media sites and pages, using the highest level of privacy and protection settings. - 1.7 Confidential discussions about children, staff, governors, students and volunteers should not be discussed/repeated in school and outside of school.
+Disciplinary procedures may be implemented if this is discovered. - 1.8 Cameras should not be used in school by any member of staff, volunteer, student or governor, unless agreed and with the permission of the class teacher.